ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 5 NFL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Week 5 NFL schedule kicks off with an international matchup in London between the Minnesota Vikings and Cleveland Browns, followed 11 games during the day on Sunday, then a 'Sunday Night Football' showdown with the Buffalo Bills hosting the New England Patriots.
-The action concludes on Monday night when the Kansas City Chiefs hit the road to face the Jacksonville Jaguars.
-The full slate of NFL action offers an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The 2025 MLB Playoffs also resume on Saturday.
+The Week 5 NFL schedule features a loaded slate on Sunday, with Vikings vs. Browns in London kicking things off at 9:30 a.m.
+ET, followed by 10 games during the day, then Bills vs. Patriots on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The 2025 MLB Playoffs also continue on Sunday.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: